bendiksolheim/Kofix/README.md

 # Kofix

+*As you can see (with no installation instructions, and so on), this is kind of an experiment as of now.
+Don’t use it.*

 A Kotlin library to create instances of classes filled with random values.
 Think [Autofixture](https://github.com/AutoFixture/AutoFixture), but for Kotlin.

 Use it for whatever, but the whole reason for the existence of this library is to minimize the arrange/setup phase of your unit tests without requiring changes to your production code.